-Corporate Business Hours - Hours Town Hall is open to the Public:
+Corporate Business Hours Hours Town Hall is open to the Public:

-Monday through Friday (8:30 a.m. - 4:30 p.m.)
+Monday through Friday (8:30 a.m.
+4:30 p.m.)

-Adjusted Work Arrangement Hours - Monday thru Friday (7:30 a.m. - 5:30 p.m.)
+Adjusted Work Arrangement Hours Monday thru Friday (7:30 a.m.
+5:30 p.m.)

-As per Section 6, 1.d. of the Town of Halton Hills' Personnel Policy Manual, it is acknowledged that Department Heads shall have the right to change the times for the normal working hours, as required in order to achieve greater efficiency and effectiveness.
+As per Section 6, Hours of Work, 1.d

+Section 6 Hours of Work, Overtime Hours and Standby of the Town of Halton Hills' Personnel Policy Manual, it is acknowledged that Department Heads shall have the right to Formatted: Heading 2 change the times for the normal working hours, as required in order to achieve greater efficiency and effectiveness.
 Lieu time and Adjusted Work Arrangements are separate programs.
 Lieu time entitlements may not be used to satisfy Adjusted Work Arrangements requirements.

-SCHEDULE F Retirement and Service Recognition

-This policy shall include full-time, part-time and employees working under contract.

-- Eligible service includes full time, part time and service provided as an employee under contract. - b.
+Schedule F Retirement and Service Recognition This policy shall include full time, part time and employees working under contract.
+Formatted: Heading 2, Indent: Left: 0", First line: 0", Tab stops: Not at 0.25" Formatted: Heading 2 Eligible service includes full time, part time and service provided as an employee Formatted: Heading 2, Line spacing: single, No bullets or a numbering, Tab stops: Not at 1" under contract.
 Only an employee's latest service shall be considered.
-That is, if an employee leaves the Town's employment and subsequently returns, only the subsequent service will be counted. - c.
-Service recognition for existing employees shall take place annually on their service milestone.
+That is, if an employee leaves b the Town's employment and subsequently returns, only the subsequent service will be counted.
+Service recognition for existing employees shall take place annually on their service Formatted: Heading 2, No bullets or numbering, Tab stops: e Not at 1" milestone.
+Formatted: Heading 2 Retirement Recognition Formatted: Heading 2, Tab stops: Not at 0.3" + 1.58" + 3.25'

-Retirement Recognition

-31 5 - 9 years of service payment or gift to \$150 10 - 14 years of service payment or gift to \$175 15 - 19 years of service payment or gift to \$200 20 - 24 years of service payment or gift to \$225 25 - 29 years of service payment or gift to \$250 30 - 34 years of service payment or gift to \$275 35 - 39 years of service payment or gift to \$300 40 or more years of service payment or gift to \$350
+Years of Service Payment or Gift

+5-9 \$150

+10-14 \$175

+15-19 \$200

+20-2 4 \$ 225

+25-29 \$250

+30-3 4 \$ 275

+35-39 \$300

+4 0 + \$350